 The trial date finally arrives.
 Most take no more than a few hours, although some could take several days.
 In the end, the judge or jury will consider all the information they heard and determine:

-- The value of the court award
+- The value of the court award, taking the economic and non-economic damages into consideration

-Receiving Compensation From a Settlement or Court Award
+Receiving Compensation from a Settlement or Court Award

 It could still take some time to get your payout after a settlement or verdict.
 Your car accident lawyer will need to prepare the agreement and have everyone sign it.
 Only then will the insurer write the check.
 This may take up to 30 days, but it usually only takes a week or two.